ryanspletzer/ryanspletzer.github.io/linkfarm.md

 thought-provoking work that will have you questioning many of the modern-day practices in companies.
 Overdrawn hours and unrealistic expectations fly in the face of a lot of the sensible approaches outlined in this book.
 Highly recommend it.

+* [Effective Monitoring and Alerting: For Web Operations]( https://www.amazon.com/Effective-Monitoring-Alerting-Web-Operations/dp/1449333524) - This book starts out with slightly run-of-the-mill content on Monitoring and Alerting, and then you get to Chapter 4... and it rocks your socks off.
+This book is not just filled with knowledge on monitoring and alerting at scale, it is filled with *wisdom*.
+Real world experience with these scenarios can be hard to come by.
+Systems that start small at some point suddenly find themselves in need of scale, and montioring and alerting has to scale with it.
+This book demystifies how to do this with tons of rules of thumb that are born out of tried and tested patterns.
+I highly recommend this book.

 ## Health

 Over the course of 2016 and now into 2017 and beyond I started taking health seriously.
 In particular I lost 40 pounds